Professionals: The vital elites

 Signs of the renaissance

-That there is a problem of combining wealth creation and social conscience is hardly in doubt.
-But the same sort of problem arises in not-for-profit state enterprises, or in charities and all the other voluntary bodies.
+There are obvious problems in combining wealth creation and social conscience.
+Besides, since any power corrupts, similar problems arise wherever there is authority.
+Indeed, they arise in any sort of institution including not-for-profit state enterprises, or in charities and all the other voluntary bodies.
 Almost every adult, however lofty or humble their role, sells their talents in a marketplace of some kind.
-The problem arises when they are asked, or volunteer, to sell their soul as well.
+The problem arises when they are asked, or volunteer, to barter their soul as well.

 All these failures were only marginally about failures of expertise.
 They concerned individuals conspiring in herd mentality, groupthink, and a circle-the-wagons mentality.
 The resulting behaviour, whether it be criminal, life-threatening, or corrosive of trust is importantly the result of failures in individual character.
-Only once we recognise that can we start to appreciate why the failure of professionalism – formal or informal – of nearly everyone involved must have been involved.
-The rot of any body may start at the head, but it lives and thrives in the whole body.
-Turning a few top executives or a few hapless underlings into criminals does not by itself do anything to make the mass of the organisation incorruptible.
+The people concerned weren’t drugged or brainwashed.
+Re-labelling a few top executives or a few hapless underlings as criminals does not exonerate the rest of the organisation, often from top to bottom.

 All this assumes that any person who leads others, or has expertise, or authority, ought to be aware and proud of their responsibility to society in general.
 That, finally, is a matter of their character, and is essentially personal.
 The point of professions is that they institutionalise that good stuff: they promote it, inculcate it, require it, and patrol it.
 And yet we should, I think, cultivate the idea that professionalism can be found outside formal professional institutions.
 The personal responsibility of elite persons (that is, experts and leaders) cannot be sub-contracted.
 But it can be codified within individual firms or industries, and within person’s own view of themselves.